nathanpetersenn/PicasaWeb/README.md

 # PicasaWeb
 Interfacing with PicasasWeb made easy.
+These classes allow easy access to the contents of _public_ users.

 ## Requirements
 - SimpleXML [library]